From Research to Practice in Occupational Health and Safety

 - coffees, lunches

-We strongly encourage you to take part in the social program, as this is a vital part of the NIVA course experience.
-We believe in the power of networking and strive to create an inspiring possibility for that through the social program.
+We strongly encourage you to take part in the social programme, as this is a vital part of the NIVA course experience.
+We believe in the power of networking and strive to create an inspiring possibility for that through the social programme.

 Day package II